Samcart Review 2023 (Is It Right For Your Business?)

-However, if you have a lot of inventory, you will find SamCart’s lack of inventory management very limiting.
+However, if you have a lot of inventory, you will most likely find SamCart’s lack of inventory management very limiting for your business.
 In such a scenario, go with a more robust ecommerce software like Shopify.
 We also discuss some other SamCart alternatives for those with a large inventory further down in this review.

 Key SamCart Features (What Does It Do)

 Payment Processor Integration

-SamCart can integrate with PayPal, Stripe, Authorize.net, Easy Pay Direct, Braintree, and digital wallets (Apple pay, Google pay and Microsoft Pay), to give your customers the freedom to choose their preferred payment method.
+SamCart can integrate with PayPal, Stripe, Authorize.net, Easy Pay Direct, Braintree, and digital wallets (Apple pay, Google Pay and Microsoft Pay), to give your customers the freedom to choose their preferred payment method.
 As other Samcart reviews from customers point out, this can lead to more conversions and fewer abandoned carts.

 Payment processor integration is a great way to:

 - Protect your customers and your business from fraud

 - Guarantee easy payment as customers don’t have to re-enter details for every transaction

 - Accept recurring payments easily and setup payment plans

 - Accept payments for upsell features such as order bumps and one-click upsells